johannbrehmer/simulator-mining-example/README.md

 Simulators often provide the best description of real-world phenomena; however, they also lead to challenging inverse problems because the density they implicitly define is often intractable.
 Typically the setting of likelihood-free inference methods assumes that the only available output from the simulator are samples of observations `x ∼ p(x|θ)`.
 However, in many cases additional information can be extracted from the simulator, and  this “augmented” data can dramatically improve sample efficiency and quality of likelihood-free inference.
 We playfully introduce the analogy of **mining gold** as this augmented data requires work to extract and is very valuable.
 Furthermore, we have introduced a suite of new simulation-based inference techniques that exploit this augmented data.

 This repository provides an explicit example of mining for a toy simulator and a notebook demonstraiting the new simulation-based inference techniques.
-While these examples are meant to be pedagogical, the techniques have been used in real-world examples in particle physics (see [arXiv:1805.00020](https://arxiv.org/abs/1805.00020)).
+While these examples are meant to be pedagogical, the techniques have been used in real-world examples in particle physics (see [arXiv:1805.00013](https://arxiv.org/abs/1805.00013) and [arXiv:1805.00020](https://arxiv.org/abs/1805.00020)).

-## Generalized Galton Board Example
+## Generalized Galton board Example

 <img  src="figures/plinko_histogram.png"  width="340" align="right" />